-During the construction phase, the applicant will implement, install, maintain, monitor, and adaptively manage best management practices (BMPs) directed toward reducing erosion and minimizing turbidity levels in receiving water bodies downstream of the project.
+To be consistent with the expectations outlined in the 2015 Lower Boise River TMDL, the applicant will install, maintain, monitor, and adaptively manage best management practices (BMPs) directed toward reducing erosion and minimizing turbidity levels in receiving water bodies downstream of the project.
 In addition, permanent erosion and sediment controls will be implemented, which will minimize or prevent future sediment contributions from the project area.
+Specifically this project will occur during the non-irrigation season to minimize sediment transport.
+A sandbag and plastic liner cofferdam will be used to isolate the work area.
+The construction area will be dewatered and discharged into a sediment filtering medium before being discharged back into the creek.
 As long as the project is conducted in accordance with the provisions of the project plans, Section 404 permit, and conditions of this certification, then there is reasonable assurance the project will comply with the state's numeric and narrative criteria.
-These criteria are set at levels that protect and maintain designated and existing beneficial uses.
+These criteria are set at levels that protect and maintain existing and designated beneficial uses.
+In addition, the project will be consistent with the Lower Boise River TMDL: Sediment and Bacteria Addendum (DEQ 2015).

-In addition to the beneficial uses discussed above, salmonid spawning is also an existing use.
-Salmonid spawning is a subcategory of aquatic life.
-Therefore, this permit must ensure that the level of water quality necessary to protect both existing and designated uses is maintained and protected by applying the numeric and narrative criteria in the Idaho Water Quality Standards and in compliance with the Tier I provisions of Idaho's WQS (IDAPA 58.01.02.051.01 and 58.01.02.052.07).
+There is no available information indicating the presence of any existing beneficial uses aside from those that are already designated and discussed above; therefore, the permit ensures that the level of water quality necessary to protect both existing and designated uses is maintained and protected in compliance with the Tier I provisions of Idaho's WQS (IDAPA 58.01.02.051.01 and 58.01.02.052.07).